 Their best offensive lineman this year was probably Dion Dawkins at left tackle (who’s also only in his third year), so it won’t be there.
 So who will be available in the 20s?

 If by some miracle one of Tristan Wirfs, Jedrick Wills Jr., or Andrew Thomas is available when the Bills are picking, that’s where I think they’ll go.
 And it’s possible that one of those is available.
 If they’re not, Tyler Biadasz is a guy that should be there.
 He’s a Center from Wisconsin that that can get to the second level quickly and knows where to help when needed.
-I like his fit in Buffalo.
+I like his fit in Buffalo, especially for a team picking late in the round due to the NFL Playoffs.

 The Texans may also look at potentially drafting an offensive lineman this year.
 They took Tytus Howard last year at the tackle spot and he’s been alright this year.
 Everyone knows that Deshaun Watson is the torch-bearer of that franchise right now.
 And they need to protect him.
 The Texans traded for LT Laremy Tunsil this season, so they are without a first round draft pick.
 The Texans could also look at going cornerback in the second or third rounds.
 Bryce Hall from Virginia and Kristian Fulton from LSU are both great options, if available.
 I’d lean Fulton, but both are solid corners.